visual-framework/vf-core/components/vf-collapse/README.md

-# vf-collapse Component
+# Collapse Component

 [![npm version](https://badge.fury.io/js/%40visual-framework%2Fvf-collapse.svg)](https://badge.fury.io/js/%40visual-framework%2Fvf-collapse)

+## About

-Collapse and expand components are useful in a variety of utilitarian situations to show and hide information
+Collapse and expand components are useful in a variety of utilitarian situations to show and hide information.

+## Usage

 - These will likely be similar in functionality to the [Bootstrap collapse component](https://getbootstrap.com/docs/4.1/components/collapse/)
 - We may use the `<detail>` element